onep1xel/TheAccessAgency/content/freewheel-weekends.md

         ### Overview & background

-        [***Freewheel Weekends (FWW)***](https://www.freewheelweekends.com "This is Boostnote's repository") is a website, a vlog, travel guide and directory for travellers with reduced mobility.
-There are video guides to The Pyramid of Giza, from Jerusalem’s Old City from New Zealand’s Bay of Islands and more.
-There’s also first-hand accounts of trying new stuff – like indoor climbing or sled hockey.
+        [***Freewheel Weekends (FWW)***](https://www.freewheelweekends.com.au "Visit Freewheel Weekends") is a website, a vlog, travel guide and directory for travellers with reduced mobility.
-        The Directory covers some of Melbourne’s best accessible experiences – from restaurants to museums and galleries.

-        In 2017 Freewheel Weekends began when I took a year off after finishing at a large tech company.
+        It began in 2017, when I took a year off after finishing at a large tech company.
 The idea started as a way of recording new experiences and grew into a magazine for people with reduced mobility.
+It includes a directory covering some of Melbourne’s best accessible experiences – from restaurants to museums and galleries.

+        Further abroad there are video guides to The Pyramid of Giza, from Jerusalem’s Old City from New Zealand’s Bay of Islands and more.
+There’re also first-hand accounts of trying new stuff – like indoor climbing or sled hockey.

-Deciding to be editorially independent and not beholden to advertisers meant self-funding but it also meant creative control.
+        Deciding to be editorially independent and not beholden to advertisers meant self-funding, but it also meant creative control.
+The content proved valuable and visitors grew month on month.
+It’s still updated, however infrequently – though much of the content remains relevant and, we hope, useful in providing information and maybe some inspiration to travel and explore.

 - block: button